SDCI Winner of BGE Award!

 |SDCI vice president Lynell Tobler is flanked by Alexander Nunez and Valencia McClure of BGE after SDCI was awarded a grant for our conservation efforts|

-While Laura, Lynell and Hazel nibbled on cheese cubes, fresh veggies, crab dip and other assorted hors d'oeuvres, they spent time getting to know other Green Grant recipients.
+While Laura and Lynell nibbled on cheese cubes, fresh veggies, crab dip and other assorted hors d'oeuvres, they spent time getting to know other Green Grant recipients.
 Interestingly, most of the nonprofits present at the reception had, as a focus of the missions for which their grants were approved, the eradication of invasive plants at the top of their to-do lists.
 It goes to show how big a problem the incursion of non-native species has become in our area -- and everywhere.

 |Alexander Núñez, vice president of regulatory and external affairs for BGE, describes the grant process for qualified nonprofits|

 It felt very good to be acknowledged for all our hard work to conserve the globally rare ecosystem that comprises the serpentine barrens in Owings Mills.
 The BGE Green Grants reception presented an ideal opportunity to get our message out to the public about how important it is to protect and enhance the wilderness characteristics and other valuable features of Soldiers Delight Natural Environment Area.